Gbox4/tamagot.sh/README.md

 - **Neutral**: 2 commits in 24 hours
 - **Happy**: 3+ commits in 24 hours (with recent activity)

 The hunger bar starts full after each commit and depletes over 1 hour.
-Feed your Tamagotchi by making commits!
+Feed your Tamagotchi by making commits.

-## Features

-- Live animated ASCII pet that reacts to your commit frequency
-- Real-time hunger tracking with visual progress bar
-- Displays recent commit statistics
-- Terminal-friendly interface with proper cursor handling

 ## Requirements